UniMath/agda-unimath/src/foundation/preunivalence.lagda.md

 ### Preunivalence generalizes axiom K

-To show that preunivalence generalizes axiom K, we assume axiom K both for types, and for the universe itself.
+To show that preunivalence generalizes axiom K, we assume axiom K for the types in question and for the universe itself.

 ```agda
 module _